scipy-conference/scipy_proceedings/papers/koningterry/koningterry.rst

 the Python interpreter was to provide an enhanced version of the existing Hydra interpreter.
 In order to provide this functionality Python must be able to access the information in the running Hydra simulation.
-This is accomplished by wrapping the Hydra data structures, functions, and parameters using the SWIG.
-The embedded Python is extended by a module called hydra.
+This is accomplished by wrapping the Hydra data structures, functions, and parameters using *the SWIG.
+The embedded Python is extended by a module called hydra.*
+**SWIG and exposing them through the "hydra" Python extension module.**
 The code created by SWIG includes a C++ file compiled into Hydra as a Python extension library and a Python interface file that is serialized and compiled into the Hydra code.